 Why Expand Ambulatory Care?

-Ambulatory Care provide services on an outpatient basis, including diagnosis, observation, treatment, and rehabilitation.
-Through these services a multitude of treatments are performed more efficiently, effectively and less invasively.
-Patients experience less pain, shorter recovery times, and in most cases hospital stays of hours instead of days.
+Ambulatory Care provides services on an outpatient basis, including diagnosis, observation, treatment, and rehabilitation.
+Through these services, a multitude of treatments are performed more efficiently, effectively and less invasively.
+Patients experience less pain, shorter recovery times, and in most cases, hospital stays of hours instead of days.
 Our current Ambulatory Care services are peppered throughout the Hospital.
 These services include:

 - Internal Medicine